How to Store Stick Electrodes: With Tips for Home Welders

 The downside is that if these bags are accidentally struck, the rod flux will not be protected.

 Remember that you should never store different types of rods in the same container or bag.
 For example, E7018 rods with E6010 rods.
-All of them will certainly go bad.
+All of them will go bad.

 If you use low-hydrogen rods for non-critical welding, you can store them like rutile rods but in their separate container.